 DSH workshops offer a valuable addition to existing training offerings, such as those from National Instruments - especially for the advanced topics of the NI's Center of Excellence program.

 DSH stands for Delacor, SSDC and Hampel Software Engineering, the companies of DSH founders Fabiola De la Cueva, Steve Watts and Joerg Hampel.
-Together, the three mentors combine more than 60 years of combined real-life experience in developing software and fulfilling projects, both fixed-price and based on time and materials.
+Together with Brian Powell, who joined the team in 2020, the mentors boast more than 90 years of combined real-life experience in developing software and fulfilling projects, both fixed-price and based on time and materials.

-Between them, they also share most certifications and accolades that the NI and LabVIEW ecosystem offers: LabVIEW Champion, Certified LabVIEW Architect, Certified Professional Instructor, NI Center Of Excellence, and more.
-All three of them are experienced presenters, giving talks regularly at both big conferences and regional events, and all run successful, award-winning LabVIEW User Groups.
+Between them, they also share most certifications and accolades that the NI and LabVIEW ecosystem offers: LabVIEW Champion, Certified LabVIEW Architect (CLA), Certified Professional Instructor (CPI), Certified LabVIEW Embedded Developer (CLED), NI Center Of Excellence, and more.
+All four of them are experienced presenters, giving talks regularly at both big conferences and regional events, and all run successful, award-winning LabVIEW User Groups.

 Joerg is the founder and owner of Hampel Software Engineering, the first German NI Center of Excellence.
 His professional interest lies in software development in small teams.
 He has a proven track-record of nearly 20 years of delivering successful customers projects.
 Joerg is a CLA and LabVIEW Champion.